bahrus/trans-render/README.md

 During pipeline processing, replace a tag with a template.
 The original tag goes into ctx.replacedElement.

-For the template parameter, you can either pass in a template object, or an html string.
+For the template parameter, you can either pass in a template object, or an html string / symbol pair.
+The symbol is required so the template can be cached.

 ### Content Swapping, Part II